fenago/tableau-intermediate/lab-guides/md/Lab_4.md

 Calculated fields are custom fields you can add to your data source.
 Their values are determined by the custom formula you yourself write.
-In this recipe, we will create a simple calculated field that contains the difference in value of **`C``ivilian`` Labor Force`** between each data point and the data point preceding it.
+In this lab, we will create a simple calculated field that contains the difference in value of **`C``ivilian`` Labor Force`** between each data point and the data point preceding it.